Glenda Jackson won a BAFTA TV Award for her moving portrayal of a woman suffering from Alzheimer’s in BBC drama Elizabeth is Missing.

 The BBC’s Piers Wenger added: “Part detective story, part portrait of a fracturing mind, Andrea Gibb’s witty, sensitive adaptation of Emma Healey’s novel brings this first-hand account of experiencing dementia to life.”

-The role of Maud will be played by Glenda Jackson, an Oscar-winning actress and former Labour government minister who makes her return to the small screen after more than 25 years.
-She is now 83.
+The role of Maud is played by Glenda Jackson, an Oscar-winning actress and former Labour government minister who makes her return to the small screen after more than 25 years.

-On joining the cast, Jackson said that she was “delighted” to be returning to television.
+On joining the cast, the 84-year-old actress said that she was “delighted” to be returning to television.

 “Emma’s novel and Andrea’s screenplay paint the most striking portrait of a woman in the grip of a devastating condition,” she said.
 “I am delighted to be making my return to television to play Maud, a character it’s impossible not to be charmed and moved by.”